MasuRii/CITUCourseScheduler/README.md

     *   **Course List:** Copy to clipboard or download as `.txt` (tab-separated format for re-import).
     *   **Timetable View:** Export as a PNG image or a PDF document.
 *   **🎨 Modern & Responsive UI/UX:**
-    *   Light and Dark mode themes with instant switching.
+    *   Light and Dark mode themes with instant switching and automatic palette pairing
-    *   'Original' and 'Comfort' color palettes for enhanced visual experience.
+    *   'Original' and 'Comfort' color palettes with improved text contrast and element visibility
+    *   Palette persistence between sessions for consistent theming
-    *   Built with accessibility and mobile-friendliness in mind.
+    *   Built with accessibility and mobile-friendliness in mind

 ---